KSSwimmy/Foundation_of_User_Experience/Week1/README.md

 ##### T-shaped
 A T-shaped designer specializes in one kind of UX design and has a breadth of knowledge in other areas.
 This is called a T-shaped designer because your skills look like an uppercase T. The vertical line of the T is the kind of UX design you specialize in, like visual design.
 The horizontal line across the top of the T includes your complementary skills.
 These skills might come from other fields, like interaction design, that crossover with your specialties or soft skills that help you work more effectively.
 Becoming a specialist or generalist isn't always a conscious choice.

+I have coding, leadership, artistic, and graphic design skills.
+My passion is within all of these skills.
+I love helping others to also reach their goals or their full potential.